 Mobile Application Security

-Mobile Application Security assures that user-requested or agency developed mobile applications fully and consistently meet agency security requirements.
+Mobile Application Security assures that user-requested or agency developed mobile applications fully and always meet agency security requirements.

 Mobile application security covers a wide range of services: